ste-art/Pianofall/docs/index.md

 # Pianofall

-Pianofall is midi player made with Unity.
+Pianofall is a midi player made with Unity.
 [Download the latest release](https://github.com/ste-art/Pianofall/releases) or [view sources on GitHub](https://github.com/ste-art/Pianofall).